shaikezr/async-cacheable/README.md

 Caching annotation used to cache Mono/Flux values.
 Uses an async loading cache to offer resilience to cache stampedes.
 Converts Mono/Flux to CompleteableFuture prior to upserting into the cache, and converts from CompleteableFuture back to Mono/Flux after retrieval from the cache.

+NOTE: Spring recently added support for Reactive types through `@Cacheable`, so that is the preferred approach now.
+Use Spring's out-of-the-box `@Cacheable` annotation instead of this.
+See: https://github.com/spring-projects/spring-framework/issues/17920

 ## Usage:

 Simply annotate a function returning Mono/Flux with `@AsyncCacheable`.